auryreyes/create-azure-virtual-machine/README.md

 Because the majority of Azure services are pay-as-you-go, be sure to remove ALL resource groups and virtual machines if you want to keep your free $200 credits.

 Delete Resource Groups and Virtual Machines
-- Go to “Resource groups”
+- Go to Resource groups
-- Click “VM-LAB-01” -> “Delete resource group”
+- Click VM-LAB-01 -> Delete resource group
 - Type the resource group name then select “Delete”
 - Repeat steps for all resources